Want to try your hand at breeding?

-Another question that people query with snakes is can one species of snake mate with another species?
-For instance, can Black snakes mate with Copperheads?
-If you do research online, you’ll find video footage of two snakes fighting – two different species—a Cottonmouth and a Copperhead.
+If you do research online, you’ll find video footage of two snakes of different species fighting—a cottonmouth and a copperhead.
 These are both venomous snakes which come from the American Southeast.
 People have witnessed these snakes wrestling with each other competing for females.

-Herpetologists tell us that Cottonmouths and Copperheads are members of the same genus – a closely related species that have been known to mate and bring forth hybrid young.
+Cottonmouths and copperheads are members of the same genus.
+They are closely related and have been known to mate and bring forth hybrid young.